 To keep track of fixed asset depreciations as well as other financial transactions related to fixed assets, you set up one or more depreciation books for each fixed asset in your company.
 Depreciation is done by running a report to calculate periodic depreciation and fill in a journal with the resulting entries, ready to be posted.
 Business Central supports several depreciation methods.
 For more information, see Depreciation Methods.
 You can set up multiple depreciation books per fixed asset for different purposes, such as one for tax reporting and another for internal reporting.

 For each asset, you can record maintenance costs and the next service date.
 Keeping track of maintenance expenses can be important for budgeting purposes and for making decisions about whether to replace a fixed asset.

 Each fixed asset can be attached to one or more insurance policies.
 You can therefore easily verify that insurance policy amounts are in accordance with the value of the assets that are linked to the policy.
 This also makes it easy to monitor annual insurance premiums.

-You can record fixed asset transactions in the Fixed Asset G/L Journal window or in the Fixed Asset Journal window, depending on whether the transactions are for financial reporting or for internal management.
-Help for Fixed Assets only describes how to use the Fixed Asset G/L Journal window.
-For more information, see How to: Set Up Fixed Asset Depreciation.
+You can record fixed asset transactions on the Fixed Asset G/L Journal page or on the Fixed Asset Journal page, depending on whether the transactions are for financial reporting or for internal management.
+Help for Fixed Assets only describes how to use the Fixed Asset G/L Journal page.
+For more information, see Set Up Fixed Asset Depreciation.